bzigterman/bzigterman.github.io/projects/weather.md

 - 64°
 - 58° dew point
-- Cloudy
+- Clear
-- 80% humidity
+- 82% humidity
 - 11 mph wind
-- 100% cloud cover
+- 5% cloud cover
 - 26 AQI 🟩
 - 0.15 inches of rain in the past 24 hours
 - 0.4 inches of rain expected in the next 72 hours